Grace Dent

-Grace Dent (born 3 October 1973) is an English columnist, broadcaster and author.
+Grace Georgina Dent (born 3 October 1973) is a British columnist, broadcaster and author.
 She is a restaurant critic for The Guardian and from 2011 to 2017 wrote a restaurant column for the Evening Standard.
-She is a regular critic on the BBC's MasterChef UK and has appeared on Channel 4's television series Very British Problems.
+She is a regular critic on the BBC's MasterChef and has appeared on Channel 4's television series Very British Problems.

 Dent has written 11 novels for teenagers, and her first non-fiction title How to Leave Twitter was published in July 2011.

 Early life

-Dent was born in Carlisle, Cumberland.
-She attended Bishop Harvey Goodwin Primary School in Currock, Carlisle, and studied English Literature at University of Stirling.
+Dent was born in Aldershot, Hampshire and grew up in Carlisle, Cumbria.
+She attended Bishop Goodwin Primary School in Currock, Carlisle, and studied English Literature at the University of Stirling.
 While at university, she wrote features for Cosmopolitan after winning a place on their Student Advisory panel.

 Journalism

 After graduation from Stirling University, Dent's first job was editorial assistant for Marie Claire magazine in London.

 In 1998, she became a freelance journalist, contributing to Glamour, Cosmopolitan and Marie Claire, as well as writing a weekly column in More! magazine.
 From 1998 to 2000, she worked for the Daily Mirror, writing about international offbeat topics.

 Dent began writing for The Guardian in 1999.
 She wrote "World of Lather", celebrating her love of Coronation Street and other soap operas, for the Guardian's Guide supplement from 2001 to 2010.
 From 2010 to 2012, she wrote "Grace Dent's TV-OD".
 In 2012, she signed a joint deal with The Independent and the London Evening Standard.
 She became the restaurant critic of The Guardian in January 2018.
-In November 2017, Dent won 'Reviewer of the Year' at the London Restaurant Festival.
+In November 2017, Dent won "Reviewer of the Year" at the London Restaurant Festival.

+She has written about the death of her mother from cancer in 2021 and the death of her father from dementia in 2022, having cared for each during their illnesses.

 She has been "mainly vegan" since the early 2010s, describing herself as plant-based or a flexitarian.

 Published works

 Dent has written 11 novels.
 Her first, It's a Girl Thing, was published in 2003.
 She was shortlisted for the 2008 Queen of Teen Prize.
-Her first non-fiction title How To Leave Twitter (My Time as Queen of the Universe and Why This Must Stop) was published in July 2011.
+Her first non-fiction title How to Leave Twitter (My Time as Queen of the Universe and Why This Must Stop) was published in July 2011.

 In October 2008, Dent was part of the judging panel for the Young Minds book awards.

 She was a judge on the 2011 Roald Dahl Funny Prize.

-LBD
+LBD - Les Bambinos Dangereuses

 Her first trilogy of novels was for Puffin Books.